Dudley Randall Poetry Prizes

 and one for johnny kennedy.

-say a prayer for patti hearst,
+say a prayer for patty hearst,

 saint catherine protect my puritythe gospel according to luke-